labonibayen/CRAN_Packages_Visualization/README.md

 # flask_network_graph
-Concentric network graph using Flask.
-To represent many to many relationships, using randomly generated data.
+A proof of concept for a concentric network graph using Flask.
+This visualization can be used to represent many to many relationships.
+Currently it's usingrandomly generated junk data.

-On mouse over, edged and nodes are highlighted and tooltips display descriptions.
+On mouseover, edged and nodes are highlighted and tooltips display descriptions.
+On mouseout, these disappear.

 See here for live version: http://167.71.178.218/concentricnetwork